Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 {: .challenge}

-Instead of passing one FASTA file to `seqkit stats` we will be using all three FASTA files we have generated.
+Instead of passing one FASTA file to `seqkit stats` at once we will can use all three FASTA files we have generated.

 First we need to navigate into the analysis directory.
 ~~~